Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 The “Giant Salamander Ice” bar faithfully reproduces the shape of an adult salamander, down to the exact number of front and rear toes—its detailed design is a hot topic on social media.

-Slightly bitter, chocolate‑flavored Giant Salamander Ice
+Slightly bitter, chocolate‑flavoured Giant Salamander Ice

-Slightly bitter, chocolate‑flavored Giant Salamander Ice
+Slightly bitter, chocolate‑flavoured Giant Salamander Ice

 Another recommendation is the “Seal Hot Dog,” served in a cute seal‑themed box.
-The sausage is satisfying, and you can choose tomato or cheese sauce.
+The extra‑long sausage is satisfying, and you can choose tomato or cheese sauce.
 Set meals that include a soft drink or a fruity “Madras” drink are also popular.

 The Seal Hot Dog comes with a madras drink or a soft drink.